 - Is there anything new about what you are proposing or is it building upon work done by others previously?

 - What challenges do you anticipate as you carry out the research or coursework?
 How will you address those issues?

 - Do you require any special skills tor preparation to undertake this work?

 - What contribution will this project make to promoting cross-cultural understanding?
 (Especially true for Fulbright)

 3. When will you conduct your project and/or course of study?

-- Create an approximate timeline for yourself that is feasible and flexible enough to accomodate problems or delays when you are working in the field.
+- Create an approximate timeline for yourself that is feasible and flexible enough to accommodate problems or delays when you are working in the field.

 4. With whom do you propose to work?

 - Which individual or institution will serve as your mentor or affiliation?

 - What documentation has been provided to establish this relationship?

 - What resources or help will be provided?

 - Why is that individual or institution the best resource for you?